CentOS 6 EOL Is Here: Know Your Options

 Red Hat is offering extended lifecycle support for RHEL 6, but it is expensive and somewhat limited in terms of support capabilities.
 This will leave many organizations’ operating systems open to security vulnerabilities.
 Is your organization wondering how you should proceed?

 Those who are on RHEL 6 have a few options to choose from.
 Users can either to rush have an upgrade, pay new costs for extended lifecycle support for Red Hat, or they can migrate to a later version of CentOS.
-One of the benefits of moving to CentOS 6 is the ability to get support beyond the Red Hat technical support.
+One of the benefits of moving to CentOS is the ability to get support beyond the Red Hat technical support.

 OpenLogic offers similar support with CentOS that Red Hat offers with RHEL, but our team goes beyond the operating system layer and takes an architectural-level approach to tackling challenges.
 Your team can eliminate vendor costs and lock-in by adopting a truly open model.

 Account for CentOS 6 EOL today with migration and support advice from the OpenLogic experts.